usingMaths.com

 ⇒ 43/20

-Create a new class file; Call them AddFraction.;
+Create a new Java class file; Call them AddFraction.;

 Type out the adjoining Java code for adding fractions.

-Note: The code module for finding LCM is from the Primary Category.
+Note: The code module for Learn how to find LCM in Java is from the Primary Category.

-Create a new Class File called LCM in your current project and copy the L.C.M. code into it.
+Create a new Java class file called LCM in your current project and copy the L.C.M. code into it.

 You can comment out the DivideFraction Java object code in the main class from the previous lesson or simply continue from where it stopped.